 Although the full advent atmosphere does indeed come in December, it’s not a bad idea to pop into a market before then.

-The markets get much busier close to Christmas, so a November visit means you have more space to enjoy the cooked and crafted delights (of which there are many).
+The markets get much busier close to Christmas, so a November visit means you have more space to enjoy the baked, cooked and crafted delights (of which there are many).

-Exhibitions in November 2024
+Exhibitions in November 2025

 With all its museums, Vienna hosts numerous exhibitions at any one time.
 But, now and then, a couple stand out from the crowd.
 And those top exhibitions often appear later in the year.